Use formating to structure your concepts and advance your message.

 When you apply format to text in the content editor you will change its appearance and indicate the structure of the content on the page.

-Simple formating Choices:
+Simple formatting Choices:

 paragraph (most common)